arskom/spyne/doc/source/pages/helloworld.rst

      }

-suds is a separate project for building lightweigh soap clients in python to learn more visit the project's page https://fedorahosted.org/suds/
+suds is a separate project for building lightweight soap clients in python to learn more visit the project's page https://fedorahosted.org/suds/